Beat the Arizona Heat: Complete Insulation Guide

 The Arizona Climate Challenge

-Before diving into insulation types, let's understand what we're up against:
+Before diving into insulation types, let's understand what we're up against in Arizona's extreme desert environment:

 - Summer temperatures regularly exceed 110°F for weeks